-The LSC Technology Initiative Grants (TIG) program emerged from the combination of longstanding need to provide some assistance to the large percentage of persons whom LSC grantees cannot fully represent, and a new resource - the communication and information capacities brought about by the technological revolution.
+The LSC Technology Initiative Grants (TIG) program emerged from the combination of the longstanding need to provide some form of effective assistance to the large percentage of persons whom LSC grantees cannot fully represent, and a new opportunity - the enhanced capacities brought about by the information and communications revolutions.

 Through 2012, LSC has funded over 525 projects totaling more than $40 million.
 There have been over 800 applications to the TIG program.